 - Smoothies – These are a great go-to especially when you’re in a rush.
 Chuck in a handful of frozen berries, with some spinach and a plant-based drink of your choice and blend away.
-The addition of oats, nut butter or banana can help keep you fuller for long.
+The addition of oats, nut butter or banana can help keep you fuller for longer.

 - Hot chocolate – This makes the perfect treat, simply melt dairy-free chocolate with your choice of dairy-free drink or alternatively use cacao powder.

 - Pancakes – If you’re looking for a breakfast treat pancakes are the one!
-Blend oats, banana, egg and the milk and then fry for 2-3 minutes each side.
+Blend oats, banana, egg and milk and then fry for 2-3 minutes on each side.
 Serve with some dairy-free yoghurt and fruit.

 - French toast – Again French toast is a lovely weekend breakfast idea.
 Thickly sliced bread dipped in a mixture of egg, milk and cinnamon before frying, yum!